stakeme-team/story-validators-race/submissions/taybew/task1/README.md

 I have a passion for blockchain technology and am willing to spend time and effort to learn and develop.
 I am always responsible for my work, ensuring the node operates stably and safely.
 I am always looking for new and creative solutions to problems.
 I am willing to cooperate with other members of the team and in the community to develop together.

 # **My experience:**
-I currently operate validator nodes for multiple blockchain networks:
+I. currently operate validator nodes for multiple blockchain networks:
 - 0gchain: One of 125 selected active validators:
    https://testnet.explorer.liveraven.net/zero-gravity/staking/0gvaloper14m6clv038tyu5get77acp95wjjpvftk9s938d0
 - VOI Netwwork: https://voi-nodes.dev/node/0651f435-4f61

-II In addition, I have installed testnet nodes for some projects such as Sui, Lava, Dymension, Avail.
+II.
+In addition, I have installed testnet nodes for some projects such as Sui, Lava, Dymension, Avail.
 But because the testnet has ended, I currently only have some evidence as follows.
 (Please take a look):
 - Dymension: https://github.com/Taybew1/rollapp-registry
 - Avail: https://github.com/Taybew1/avail-campaign-listing